 The Sixth Form is no different.
-A' level results were exceptionally strong again this summer, and our sixth formers love studying here.
+A' level results were exceptionally strong over the last few years, and our sixth formers love studying here.
 Staying with us for your post-16 studies means you can be sure that you will gain the best academic qualifications, surrounded by people who already know and love you.